Our Board Members

 Steve has served on numerous state trade association boards of directors and was an executive at a national trade association.
 He plans to use those experiences on the TCRAS Board of Directors to continue strengthening the important work TCRAS does for animals in the Pikes Peak region.

-Steve and his wife have adopted over a dozen shelter and rescue pets, while also volunteering at shelters in communities across the country.
+Steve has adopted over a dozen shelter and rescue pets, while also volunteering at shelters in communities across the country.
 While Steve has lived in all four continental U.S. time zones, his Pikes Peak family roots are deep.
-His great-grandfather moved to Cripple Creek in 1983 and eventually served as Mayor, and his grandfather was born there at the turn of the 20th century.
+His great-grandfather moved to Cripple Creek in 1883 and eventually served as Mayor, and his grandfather was born there at the turn of the 20th century.

 Dr. Daniel Heimerdinger